dedmore/Learning/EX9/README.md

 Exercise 9, Printing, Printing, Printing.
-In this exercise there are two new things introduced, the newline command “\n” and the triple double quote string blocking technique.
+In this exercise there are two new things introduced, the newline command “\n” and the triple double quote string multi line technique.

 Study Drills